A proposal is a written offer to solve a technical problem

 Our experience has been that writers often go to extremes

-one.
-If you question the second man, he will tell you
+If you question the second man, he will tell you that

-that it’s all there in the graph, why should he have
+it’s all there in the graph, why should he have to talk

-to talk about it?
-You will have to make up your own
+about it?
+You will have to make up your own mind as to

-mind as to which of these offenders is worse.
-We suggest
+which of these offenders is worse.
+We suggest that you

-that you note your reactions on this point as you read
+note your reactions on this point as you read various

-yourself most nearly satisfied when the following three
+nearly satisfied when the following three practices are

-to it in the text.
-An aid used solely for an aesthetic
+it in the text.
+An aid used solely for an aesthetic or

 2. The significant points shown by an “informational”